 What You’ll Need to Clean Your Floor Without a Mop

-- A cleaning solution that fits your flooring type
+- A cleaning solution that fits your flooring type.
+Our home has cork tiles which we bought from this cork flooring Sydney store.

 - Something to hold or mix the cleaning solution in, if necessary